 GASB project Update for employers

-The data necessary for employers to comply the GASB 68 standard affecting accrual basis employers is now available to employers via the secure Employer Contribution System
+The data necessary for employers to comply with the GASB 68 and 75 standards affecting accrual basis employers is now available to employers via the secure Employer Contribution System.

 An Employer Notice was sent in June 2015 with instructions on how to add the “Online GASB Report” role to users who need to access this information.
 The assigned users can access the OPERS GASB 68 information by clicking on the “GASB Reports” button on the ECS home page.